What tax allowances am I entitled to?

 Look at the example Roger.

 Do I get MCA in the year of marriage?

-In the year of marriage or registration of a civil partnership, the amount you are entitled to is one twelfth of the allowance for each complete tax month – starting on 6 of the month – that you were married.
+In the year of marriage or registration of a civil partnership, the amount you are entitled to is one twelfth of the allowance for each complete tax month – starting on the 6th of the month – that you were married.

 Let HMRC know as soon as possible if you marry or register a civil partnership in a tax year and qualify because one of you was born before 6 April 1935.
 You will get your tax relief quicker.

 Which one of us claims the MCA?

 If you are part of a married couple, who qualified for the allowance before 5 December 2005, the MCA is automatically given to the husband.
 However, a married woman can:

 - choose to have up to £1,630 of it herself – £163 off her tax; or

 - have £3,260 if both husband and wife agree – worth £326 off her tax bill.

 The balance is used to reduce the husband's tax bill.
 But if there is any further surplus MCA remaining unused by the husband by the end of the tax year, the couple can claim to transfer it to the wife.